eembc/energyrunner/README.md

 To assist in making the setup more compact, EEMBC provides a link to an [Arduino shield](https://www.eembc.org/iotmark/index.php#framework) for faster connectivity.

+See the "Bill of Materials" section at the end of this file for more information.

 For first-time setup, it really helps to have a small logic analyzer or a digital oscilloscope to help trace the output of the DUT at various stages of the isolation path.
 For example, is the Rx transmission from the host making it to the UART input?
 Is the boot message from the DUT coming from the right TX pin on the header?
 Is the timestamp held low long enough?

 Proceed to "Software Setup" below.